Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 /usr/lib/perl5/5.00503/i386-linux/DynaLoader.pm line 169.

-The undefined symbol SQLParamData is reported by the dynamic linker as the first symbol it looked for but could not find.
+The undefined symbol SQLParamData is reported by the dynamic linker.

 This happens when building DBD::ODBC with unixODBC because the Makefile.PL is now incompatible with newer unixODBC releases.
-The Makefile.PL searches ODBCHOME/lib for *odbc*.* and finds libodbc.so AND libodbcinst.so.
-It then goes on to choose libodbcinst.so which is the incorrect shared object.
-You can check this by running ldd on blib/arch/auto/DBD/ODBC/ODBC.so where you will probably see something like:
+The Makefile.PL searches ODBCHOME/lib for *odbc*.* and finds libodbc.so and libodbcinst.so.
+It then goes on to choose libodbcinst.so, which is the incorrect shared object.
+You can check this by running ldd on blib/arch/auto/DBD/ODBC/ODBC.so.
+You'll probably get something like:

 libodbcinst.so1 (libc6) => /usr/local/easysoft/unixODBC/lib/libodbcinst.so1

-To fix this edit the Makefile.PL and delete the second '*' in the line:
+To fix this, edit Makefile.PL and delete the second * in the line:

 elsif ($myodbc eq 'unixodbc') {